 Commercial Chicken Coops

-There’s a “cedar” made in China, that is crap.
-Thin crap that molds and warps, and will deteriorate in about 6 months.
-This coop costed about $800.
-At that price it should last years, not months.
+There’s a “cedar” or other paper-thin “wood: made in China, that they use to make these coop with.
+Thin crap that molds and warps, and will deteriorate in about 6-12 months.
+This coop cost about $800.
+At that price, it should last years, not months.

 Feeders & Waterers